kokke/tiny-ECDH-c/README.md

 You can choose between 10 standard NIST curves of different sizes.
 5 pseudo-random curves and 5 Koblitz curves providing from 80 to 256 bits symmetrically equivalent security.
 See [ecdh.h](https://github.com/kokke/tiny-ECDH-c/blob/master/ecdh.h) for clarification.

+You can define the macro `ECDH_COFACTOR_VARIANT` in [ecdh.c](https://github.com/kokke/tiny-ECDH-c/blob/master/ecdh.c) to enable the [co-factor variant of ECDH](https://crypto.stackexchange.com/questions/18222/difference-between-ecdh-with-cofactor-key-and-ecdh-without-cofactor-key) for safe non-ephemeral use.

 The API is very simple and looks like this (I am using C99 `<stdint.h>`-style annotated types):

 ```C